Funding information

 Special Educational Needs Inclusion Funding (SENIF)

 The Early Years Inclusion Support is for children aged between 9 months and 4-years old who are taking up any number of hours of the funding entitlement.
-Children with a final Education, Health, and Care Plan (EHCP) and in receipt of contingency funding are not eligible to access SENIF.
+Children with a final Education, Health, and Care Plan (EHCP) are not eligible to access SENIF.

 The funding is targeted at children with lower level or emerging SEN. Children with more complex needs and those in receipt of an EHCP continue to be eligible to receive funding via the high needs block.